zavetsec/Invoke-ADSecurityAudit/README.md

 ## What this tool does and does not do

 **Does:**
-- Checks for actively-exploited misconfigurations across 22 categories
+- Checks for misconfigurations that are **frequently exploited or create high-impact attack conditions**
 - Maps every finding to MITRE ATT&CK where applicable
 - Reads GPO security settings directly from SYSVOL — no GPMC required
 - Produces a self-contained HTML report + structured CSV